msmolyakov/awesome-waves/README.md

 - tokenomica
 - ventuary

-## Communities and Meetups
+## Communities

+### International

 ### Russia

-### Germany

 ## How to Contribute

 If you found some great things, just send a Pull Request with respect to our Contribution Guidelines (they're very simple, please take a look).
-We use such labels for free :abandoned:, open source :open-sourde: and beta :beta: tools, don't forget to add them.
 Now I'd love to see your suggestions!

 ## Other